aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-calendars/creating-updating-and-removing-calendar/_index.md

 The following lines of code replace an existing calendar with a new standard calendar.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendars-CreatingUpdatingAndRemoving-ReplaceCalendarWithNewCalendar-ReplaceCalendarWithNewCalendar.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendars-CreatingUpdatingAndRemoving-ReplaceCalendarWithNewCalendar.cs" >}}

 ## **Making a Standard Calendar**
 A standard calendar provides the most common work days, work hours and holidays.
 By default, a standard calendar is added whenever a project is created using Microsoft Project.
 Aspose.Tasks has features for defining a standard calendar for a project.